 The County conducts groundwater, surface water, and soil-pore gas monitoring at the MSL.
-The monitoring program consists of 26 groundwater monitoring wells, two piezometers, and three surface water monitoring stations.
+The monitoring program consists of 17 groundwater monitoring wells, 11 piezometers, and three surface water monitoring stations.
 There are also five soil-pore gas monitoring probes, and one landfill gas condensate station for monitoring VOCs in soil and vapor.
 Groundwater quality and groundwater levels are collected quarterly at the monitoring wells that are not dry (more than half are typically dry).
 Surface-water quality sampling is conducted quarterly when there is water at the sites.
 Field soil-gas screening is performed semi-annually during the second and fourth quarters, and a measurement is collected for laboratory analysis when methane is detected at a concentration that is greater than five percent in volume.
 Landfill gas condensate sampling is conducted annually in the fourth quarter.
-Extraction wells are also checked quarterly but have been consistently dry.
-Additionally, the County also submits monthly
+Prior to being converted the SVE

-23 Statistically significant increasing or decreasing trends are determined using Sen's Slope/Mann Kendall trend test.
+&lt;sup>23 Statistically significant increasing or decreasing trends are determined using Sen's Slope/Mann Kendall trend test.

-24 Santa Ana Water Board.
+&lt;sup>24 Santa Ana Water Board.
 (2013).
 Identification of Triggers for Additional Corrective Action System for the Milliken Landfill, San Bernardino County.
 Letter dated May 15, 2013.

-25 Geo-Logic Associates in Association with Invirotreat Inc. (2020).
+&lt;sup>25 Geo-Logic Associates in Association with Invirotreat Inc. (2020).
 Pilot Test No. 2 Results Soil Vapor Extraction System Milliken Sanitary Landfill San Bernardino, California.
 February 12, 2020.

-inspection reports of site maintenance to the Santa Ana Water Board.
-These reports and all data that have been collected since 2005 are posted on the State Water Resources Control Board GeoTracker website.26
+wells, the extraction wells were checked quarterly but were consistently dry.
+Currently, air from the SVE wells is sampled monthly.
+Additionally, the County also submits monthly inspection reports of site maintenance to the Santa Ana Water Board.
+These reports and all data that have been collected since 2005 are posted on the State Water Resources Control Board GeoTracker website.